trentm/node-bunyan/README.md

 - `hostname`: Required.
 String.
 Provided or determined at Logger creation.
   You can specify your hostname at Logger creation or it will be retrieved vi `os.hostname()`.
+- `pid`: Required.
+Integer.
+Filled in automatically at Logger creation.
 - `time`: Required.
 String.
 Added by Bunion.
 Can be overriden.
   The date and time of the event in [ISO 8601
   Extended Format](http://en.wikipedia.org/wiki/ISO_8601) format and in UTC,